TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    For new features, breaking changes and deprecations, it is necessary to :ref:`add information to the changelog <changelog>`.

+   If you change SCSS, JavaScript or TypeScript files, you can :ref:`build <build>` locally.

    Add Unit Tests or Functional Tests for new functionality, refine existing tests if necessary.
 Tests are important because they ensure that TYPO3 will behave consistently now and in the future.